-Rustic baked eggs with kale, cherry tomatoes, fresh herbs, and parmesan cheese is a nutrient-dense, healthful breakfast.
+Tomato Kale and Parmesan Baked Eggs.
+Rustic baked eggs with greens, cherry tomatoes, fresh herbs, and parmesan cheese is a nutrient-dense, healthful breakfast.
 This recipe comes to you from Laurie McNamara’s cookbook, Simply Scratch!

 Heyo!
 How was your weekend?